Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Materials and Methods

 \subsection{Implementation}

 To show the applicability of our approach towards treatment plan optimization, we implemented the concepts introduced in \cref{subsec:polo} and \cref{subsec:functions} in matRad (v2.10.1, \href{http://www.matRad.org}{http://www.matRad.org}) \cite{Wieser2017,Ackermann2020}, a MATLAB-based open-source software toolkit for radiotherapy treatment planning in education and research.
-This toolkit supports patient loading, dose/LET calculation and optimization for intensity-modulated particle therapy, as well as plan evaluation and visualization.
+This toolkit supports patient loading, dose/LET\textsubscript{d} calculation and optimization for intensity-modulated particle therapy, as well as plan evaluation and visualization.

 For dose calculation we use matRad's pencil-beam algorithm with voxel raytracing \cite{Siddon1985,Hong1996} to compute the dose-influence matrix $\mathcal{D}$.
 Specifically, for protons, the voxel dose is determined as the product of a tabulated integrated depth-dependent property with a tabulated lateral distribution (forming the dose kernel), where the lateral distribution is convolved with the impinging lateral fluence distribution.

-matRad computes the dose-averaged LET in voxel $i$ by first calculating the local product of LET and dose (from the kernel database) and then weighting it with the total local dose:
+The product between dose and dose-averaged LET is calculated according to \Cref{eq:dose-avg-let}, where matRad simplifies the computation by internally operating on the local product of LET and dose contributions (from the kernel database) and then directly mapping onto the quantity $(d\circ{l_{d}})$ via the fluence $\phi$.

-where $i$ and $j$ index the voxels and proton spots, and $\mathcal{L}_{ij}$ represents the depth-dependent LET for a monoenergetic beam.

 Our implementation of the POLO model-based optimization framework includes new classes for model handling and the interface to the optimization algorithm.
 First, we added a \enquote{virtual} POLO segmentation over all voxels inside the whole brain and outside the gross tumor volume (GTV) and the \SI{4}{\milli\meter} ventricular fringe, as well as precomputed $b$ from \Cref{eq:brf}.
 Second, we declared the POLO model from \Cref{eq:orig-polo} and its linear reformulation from \Cref{eq:polo-surr} as subclasses of matRad's \texttt{BackProjection}, which facilitates iteration-wise forward calculation and backward differentiation up to the optimization function, according to \Cref{fig:calc-tree}, and inserted an index filter to calculate the POLO prediction values only in voxels where the physical dose is at least \SI{2.0}{\gray}.
 Third, we extended matRad's objective function catalogue with $NTCP_{p}$, $LSE_{\tilde{p}}$, $\tilde{H}_{p}$ and $\tilde{H}_{\tilde{p}}$.
 It is then sufficient to import the LGG test patient data, assign a POLO model-based optimization function to the POLO segment and start the treatment plan optimization process.